Dariush-Cyrus/Dariush-Cyrus.github.io/content/_index.md

           • Simulating Dynamic Systems: Using methods like Particle-in-Cell                 (PIC) and Molecular Dynamics to explore how physical processes                  evolve over time.
           • Numerical Problem Solving: Applying mathematical methods (such as               GMRES and Conjugate Gradient) to solve the challenging equations                that define our physical world.
           • Continuous Learning: While I have published work regarding                      hydrogen-helium mixtures and perturbation theory, I am currently                enjoying the challenge of expanding my knowledge into theoretical               physics.
+        I believe that the best science happens through shared ideas and constant learning.
+I am always eager to connect with others who are passionate about physics, coding, or solving difficult analytical puzzles.

         Please reach out to collaborate 😃
     design: